ElektraInitiative/libelektra/tests/shell/shell_recorder/tutorial_wrapper/README.md

 ## Add a test

-To add a Markdown Shell Recorder test for a certain Markdown file, you use:
+To add a Markdown Shell Recorder test for a certain Markdown file, use the CMake function `add_msr_test`:

 ```
 add_msr_test (name file)
 ```

-in a CMakeLists.txt.

-> Note that test cases executed with `add_msr_test` have the root of the source code repository as current working directory.
+> Note that test cases executed with `add_msr_test` use the root of the source code repository as current working directory.

 `add_msr_test` also supports `REQUIRED_PLUGINS` which allows you to specify which plugins need to be present in order to run the Markdown Shell Recorder test.